-This project develops new solutions to restore walking in people with Spinal Cord Injury such as a multidirectional bodyweight support system (Rysen), a textile-powered lower-limb exoskeleton (MyoSuit), and an implantable electrode array to activate the human spinal cord with epidural electrical stimulation (EES).
-The current goal of the project is to integrate these three technologies and test them with SCI patients.
-The ultimate goal is to define a rehabilitation program enabled by the Rysen, the MyoSuit and EES, and in parallel to develop an all-soft, wireless brain-spine interface that alleviates gait and balance deficits in non-human primate models of spinal cord injury, Parkinson’s disease and stroke.
+This project developed new solutions to restore walking in people with Spinal Cord Injury such as a multidirectional bodyweight support system (Rysen), a textile-powered lower-limb exoskeleton (MyoSuit), and an implantable electrode array to activate the human spinal cord with epidural electrical stimulation (EES).
+The end goal of the project was to define a rehabilitation program enabled by the Rysen, the MyoSuit and EES, and in parallel to develop an all-soft, wireless brain-spine interface that alleviates gait and balance deficits in non-human primate models of spinal cord injury, Parkinson’s disease and stroke.

 RYSEN is a robotic body-weight support system to assist patients with leg impairments such as spinal cord injury and stroke.
 It allows patients to operate within a wide area and to be tested in a wide range of activities, such as standing and walking, walking along a slalom or a horizontal ladder light projected onto the floor.

 The researchers have developed an algorithm to measure how the patient is walking and update the support given to them as they complete their training.

 - F.L.
 Haufe, P. Wolf, R. Riener and M. Grimmer, “Biomechanical effects of passive hip springs during walking”, J. of Biomechanics, vol. 98, p.
 10943, Jan.
 2020.

 - F.L.
 Haufe, R.H.
 Hassani, R. Riener and P. Wolf, “The InSight Crutches: Analyzing the Role of Arm Support During Robot-Assisted Leg Movements”, IEEE Robotics & Automation Magazine, vol. 27, no. 1, pp. 103–113, Jan.
 2020.